Down in the dumps

 Why, how now, daughter Katharina! in your dumps?

 To be 'in the dumps' was to be dejected and depressed - what Sir Winston Churchill was later to call 'black dog'.
-The first record we have of 'down in the dumps' is in Francis Grose's invaluable dictionary The Dictionary of the Vulgar Tongue, 1785:
+The first record we have of 'down in the dumps' is in Francis Grose's invaluable Classical Dictionary of the Vulgar Tongue, 1785: